 Motorhome drivers looking to keep the entire motorhome cool during hot months may want to run the generator while driving to power the A/C units on the roof of the RV, rather than simply relying on the dash air conditioner.
 Not only will your fellow campers stay cool, that generator will power the residential refrigerator as well.

 3. You should make reservations during peak times

 Those new to RVing shouldn’t assume they will be able to find an available campground without a reservation during peak seasons.
-Use a website like Campground Reviews to find campgrounds and contact those places via phone or internet to secure your reservation.
+Use a website like RV LIFE Campgrounds to find campgrounds and contact those places via phone or internet to secure your reservation.
 After a long day of travel, you don’t want to pull in to find a full campground, especially if the next nearest option is a lengthy drive.

 Location and time of year are important factors.
 Kyle Brady of Drivin’ & Vibin’ states in his blog that “Reserving a state park campsite during peak season in Florida is nearly impossible.”

 Most campgrounds are fairly lenient about last-minute cancellations or will give you credit towards another stay.
 You would be better off losing some or all of a down payment on a canceled reservation than find yourself without a place to stay for the night.

 4. You don’t need to stop at weigh stations

 Despite how some of those signs may read, particularly in New Mexico, you do not need to take your RV through a weigh station.
 You do however need to have a reasonable understanding of how much weight you are packing into your RV.
 When in doubt, take your loaded RV to a truck stop or locate a CAT scale somewhere and weigh up.